Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels-GT-100821.md

 * Microsoft Purview Compliance > Activity Explorer
 * Microsoft Purview Compliance Portal > Audit
-* PowerShell Search-UnifiedAuditLog cmdlet
+* PowerShell Search-UnifiedLog cmdlet
 * Microsoft Defender for Cloud Apps > Activity Log

-#### Activity Explorer
-Microsoft Purview Compliance Activity Explorer has a 30-day search window.
-See [Get started with activity explorer](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-activity-explorer?view=o365-worldwide).
-The activity explorer does not record when a labeled document is accessed; it only records when labels are applied or changed.
+Microsoft Purview Compliance Activity Explorer has a 30-day search window (see [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-activity-explorer?view=o365-worldwide)).

-#### Search-UnifiedAuditLog
 The Microsoft Purview Audit feature and `Search-UnifiedLog` cmdlet have a 90-day search window for non-E5-licensed users and a 365-day search window for E5-licensed users (see [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-solutions-overview?view=o365-worldwide#comparison-of-key-capabilities)).
 You can search up to a 10-year history if (1) the user's whose audit data is covered is assigned a 10-Year Audit Log Retention Add-on license (in addition to an E5 license) and (2) you have explicitly created an audit retention policy for longer 1 year for activities that record sensitivity label actions.
 See [Manage audit log retention policies](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-log-retention-policies?view=o365-worldwide).

 Microsoft Defender for Cloud Apps stores its activity data for 180 days (see [here](https://learn.microsoft.com/en-us/defender-cloud-apps/cas-compliance-trust#data-retention)).
 In the advanced filter use **Action type > contains > "Sensitivity"**.
 The results indicate sensitivity label actions but do not indicate the sensitivity label display name.